 Study of retroviruses has led to major advances in fundamental biology including the description of the first viruses that cause tumors (1, 2) and the discovery of oncogenes (3).
-Description of reverse transcription (4, 5), the process by which retroviruses make cDNA from the viral RNA genome, modified the central dogma of molecular biology (6) (see cool draft by Francis Crick below), and created new possibilities for understanding the origin of life (7).
+Description of reverse transcription (4, 5), the process by which retroviruses make cDNA from the viral RNA genome, extended understanding of genetic information transfer in a manner consistent with the Central Dogma of Molecular Biology (6) (see draft with drawing by Francis Crick, below), and created new possibilities for understanding the Origin of Life (7).
 In this spirit, we investigate mechanisms of HIV-1 transmission, replication, pathogenesis, and immunity, with the goal of advancing understanding of the basic workings of the cell.

 The simplicity of the HIV-1 genome renders the virus dependent upon host cell machinery at each step in the virus life cycle.
 Pathology associated with HIV-1 infection necessarily results from a finite set of interactions among cellular factors and the nine total HIV-1 genes (see top section of figure above).
 By developing and applying genetic and biochemical screens we attempt to identify cellular factors of functional relevance to the virus and, more generally, to cellular physiology.
 In effect, we exploit HIV-1, using the virus to elucidate mechanisms of cell cycle progression and cytokinesis, transcriptional regulation, genetic recombination, pluripotency, signal transduction, and cytokine expression, as well as protein folding and antigen presentation.

 Our research is basic in nature but by shedding light on mechanisms of HIV-1 replication and immune system evasion we hope to contribute to the development of therapeutics and vaccines that target this virus, as well as seemingly unrelated diseases such as cancer, asthma, and diabetes.